The First Few Hours

 Your baby's first feed

 Feed your baby as soon after delivery as possible.
-Your baby will be alert and interested in breast or chestfeeding in the first hour or 2 after they are born.
-If you are unable to nurse your baby right after they are born, ask to breast or chestfeed as soon as possible.
+Your baby will be alert and interested in breastfeeding in the first hour or 2 after they are born.
+If you are unable to nurse your baby right after they are born, ask to breastfeed as soon as possible.

 This first feed can happen while skin-to-skin time is taking place.
-If given the time, your baby may seek out your breast or chest, and feeding on their own.
+If given the time, your baby may seek out your breast, and feeding on their own.
 Or, they may need a little help from you.
 If you had a long and difficult labor, you both may be tired and need help getting feeding started.
 Do not be afraid to ask your nurse or a lactation consultant for help.
-Breast or chestfeeding is something new you will both learn together!
+Breastfeeding is something new you will both learn together!

 Did You Know?

-Colostrum is the first milk your breast or chest will produce during pregnancy.
-Colostrum is a special form of human milk, full of antibodies that protect your baby’s immune system.
+Colostrum is the first milk your breast will produce during pregnancy.
+Colostrum is a special form of breastmilk, full of antibodies that protect your baby’s immune system.
 This will help to keep them safe from illness.
 The size of your baby's stomach is very tiny.
 The amount of colostrum you provide is just the amount that your baby needs.

 Colostrum will also have a laxative effect that will help your newborn poop for the first time.
 This poop is called meconium.
 It will be dark in color and thick, so it often looks like tar (or is very tar-like).